+1 Minimum Number of HOME Assisted Units

-(a) Total County funding Requested: \$ (b) Total Development Cost: \$ (c) Percentage of Total Development Cost provided by County funds requested % (Divide (a) by (b) and round up to the next whole percenta ge number) (d) Total number of units in Development (e) Minimum number of County-Assisted Units shown as a whole number (Multiply (d) by (c) and round up to the next whole number r) (f) Minimum number of County-Assisted Units as a percentage • (Divide (e) by (d) and round percentage to two decimal places) %
+(a) Total funding Requested: \$

+(b) Total Development Cost: \$

+(c) Percentage of Total Development Cost provided by HOME funds requested (Divide (a) by (b) and round up to the next whole percent % age number)

+(d)

+(e) Minimum number of HOME-Assisted Units shown as a whole number

+er)

+(f)

+(Divide (e) by (d) and round percentage to two decimal places) %

-2 Con nmitments to Set Aside Units Beyond the Minimum: s the Applicant commit to additional County-Assisted Units beyond the mum? ☐ Yes ☐ No If yes, answer questions a through d below: (a) How many? (b) Percentage of additional County-Assisted Units: (Divide number shown in 2(a) by 1(d) and round percentage to two decimal places) % (c) Is the minimum number of County-Assisted Units required, as shown in 1(e), plus the additional County-Assisted Units, as shown in 2(a), either equal to or less than the total number of units in the Development? ☐ Yes □ No (d) Total Set-Aside percentage (Add 1(f) and 2(b) and round percentage to two decimal places) %
+2 Commitments to Set Aside Units Beyond the Minimum: s the Applicant commit to additional HOME-Assisted Units beyond the mum? 🗌 Yes 🗌 No lf yes, answer questions a through d below: (a) How many? (b) Percentage of additional HOME-Assisted Units: % (Divide number shown in 2(a) by 1(d) and round percentage to two decimal places) (c) Is the minimum number of HOME-Assisted Units required, as shown in 1(e), plus the additional HOME-Assisted Units, as shown in 2(a), either equal to or less than the total number of units in the Development?
+Yes 🗌 No (d) Total Set-Aside percentage (Add 1(f) and 2(b) and round percentage to two decimal places) %